Registration is easy. School curriculum includes classes for pre-school thru professionals.

 - A new student TRIAL CLASS / DROP-IN CLASS RATE fee is $25.00.
 If student decides to register, part of the paid $25.00 will be put toward the registration fee.
 No refunds on trial class fees.

-- Tuition is set up on the first day of classes on Visa, MC, Am Ex, Discover when paid monthly.
-If paying quarterly, or semester, cash and or a check is acceptable.
-Tuition is due monthly, quarterly or by semester.
+- Tuition is charged the first week of the month.
+Tuition is due monthly or session.
 Class schedule can not be changed during this period with the exception of adding classes.
 School office needs to be notified of any and all changes.

 - Tuition is the same each month.
 August and June are exception months as they are half tuition months.
 This balances out to a perfect 10 month program.